 Deer Isle, Maine

 Brenda Colson is an Island native.
 Her uncle, Constant Murphy, was on the original Island Medical Center Board of Trustees.
 She is proud to be able to carry on this family tradition.
 Brenda left Deer Isle-Stonington to attend a private boarding school during her high school years.
 After being a student at the Northern Conservatory of Music, she married, raised three children, and began a nursing career.
 In 1978, Brenda graduated as a Licensed Practical Nurse (LVN), and was hired to be the head nurse of a brand new pediatric practice in San Antonio, Texas with four physicians.
 Brenda moved back to Maine in 1985 and worked at Eastern Maine Medical Center as Department Head of outpatient pediatrics, pre-admission testing nurse, and employee health nurse.
 Brenda attended nursing school while working and graduated as a Registered Nurse in 1995.
 She then worked at Acadia Hospital for five years and received a certification in psychiatric nursing.
 After returning to the Island to live in 2003, Brenda worked many years as a charge nurse at the Island Nursing Home.
+She also led CNA courses on the Island for five years.
 Her hobbies include flower gardening, walks on the shore and in the woods and painting and sketching.
 Brenda joined the board in 2018.

 Little Deer Isle, Maine